sungwill/Datacamp-Chapter-5/chapter2.md

 - √ = square root

-- Must use python MATH FUNCTIONS!
+- MUST use python MATH FUNCTIONS!

 *** =hint
 Call the gForce function to find the value of g.